On two Algorithmic Problems about Synchronizing Automata: Approximation of reset thresholds

-Thus it suffices to find a lower bound on the size of the universe $\mathrsfs{U}$ and an upper bound on the size of the family of subsets $\texttt{S}$ in the reduction to Set-Cover presented in~\cite{AMS6}.
+Thus it suffices to find a lower bound on the size of the universe $\mathcal{U}$ and an upper bound on the size of the family of subsets $\mathcal{S}$ in the reduction to Set-Cover presented in~\cite{AMS6}.
+Namely, we need to find a polynomial upper bound for $g(n)$.